edamontology/edam-sandbox/docs/identifierPropertyMissing.md

-# EDAM identifier concept is missing a mandatory or recommended annotation propery
+# EDAM identifier concept is missing a mandatory or recommended annotation property

 **Problem:** An EDAM Identifier concept is missing an annotation property that is mandatory or recommended.